The Payment Exception Service allows you to collect benefit or pension payments without a bank account.

 Your card will be blocked and you’ll be sent a new one.

 You’ll also be sent a voucher by email or text message to make sure you do not miss out on any payments.

 If you need help

-If you need help using the service or want to make a complaint, contact the office that pays your benefit or pension.
+If you need help using the service or want to make a complaint, contact the Payment Exception Service.